John Hutton, Baron Hutton of Furness

-John Matthew Patrick Hutton, Baron Hutton of Furness, (born 6 May 1955) is a British politician who served in several offices in the Cabinet of the United Kingdom.
-He was Work and Pensions Secretary from 2005 to 2007, Business Secretary from 2007 to 2008, and Defence Secretary from 2008 to 2009.
-A member of the Labour Party, Hutton served as Member of Parliament (MP) for Barrow and Furness from 1992 to 2010.
+John Matthew Patrick Hutton, Baron Hutton of Furness, (born 6 May 1955) is a British politician and Labour member of the House of Lords.
+He served in several offices in the Cabinet of the United Kingdom; he was Work and Pensions Secretary from 2005 to 2007, Business Secretary from 2007 to 2008, and Defence Secretary from 2008 to 2009.
+A member of the Labour Party, Hutton was Member of Parliament (MP) for Barrow and Furness from 1992 to 2010.
+He was made a life peer in 2010.

 Early life

 Hutton was born 6 May 1955 in London, though his family moved to Westcliff-on-Sea, Essex when he was eight.
 He was educated at Westcliff High School for Boys and Magdalen College, Oxford, where he joined the Conservative, Liberal and Labour Associations and gained a BA in 1976 and a BCL 1978.
 He worked for a year as a bus driver.
 For two years he was a legal adviser to the CBI.
 From 1980 to 1981, he was a research associate for Templeton College, Oxford.
 He went on to become a senior law lecturer at the Newcastle Polytechnic from 1981 to 1992 before turning back to politics.